-Turnover and results
+Turnover and Profit

-The group's turnover was €194.9 million (€164.6 million), a change of +18.4%.
-Timber deliveries increased, and the prices were good.
-Elevated market interest rates, inflation, and the Russian invasion of Ukraine did not have significant negative impacts on the company's business.
-A total of 91.6% of turnover, worth €178.5 million, consisted of timber sales income (€147.8 million, or 89.8%).
-The turnover of silviculture services increased by 25.1%, reaching €14.5 million (€11.6 million).
-In addition, the proceeds from land and plot sales amounted to €1.8 million (€5.2 million).
-Other operating income of €4.9 million (€11.7 million) includes income from various sources, such as land usage fees and rents, conservation area compensation, and the sale of soil materials.
-In the comparison year, other operating income also included income from realised and estimated future additional purchase prices of sold wind power projects.
-However, the change in revenue estimates was negative during the reporting period, and the amount is presented in other operating expenses.
+The group's Turnover was €213.0 million (€194.9), an increase of 9.3%.
+The volume of wood deliveries was at the level of the comparison period, but the strengthened price level increased Turnover.
+Changes in market interest rates or inflation, and Russia's war of aggression in Ukraine, did not have significant negative impacts on the company's business.
+The majority, €192.8 million or 90.5%, of the Turnover came from wood sales (€178.5 million, 91.6%).
+Turnover from forest services grew by 16.9% to €17.0 million (€14.5).
+Additionally, sales of land and plots generated €3.2 million (€1.8).
+Other operating income of €7.6 million (€4.9) includes, among other things, land use fees and lease payments, conservation area compensations, sales of soil resources, and income from realized and anticipated additional sales prices of sold wind power projects.
+The change in the value of additional sales prices was negative in the comparison period, so the comparison period amount is presented in other operating expenses.

-Operating profit at fair value amounted to \le 442.9 million (\le 572.0 million), and profit for the financial period was \le 340.6 million (\le 541.9 million).
-The fair value of the forest assets increased significantly more in the comparison period than in the reporting period, explaining the decrease in operating profit.
-The change in the fair value of biological assets increased operating profit by $+ \le$ 295.7 million ($+ \le$ 462.2 million), and the negative fair value change of financial instruments decreased profit by $+ \le$ 5.5 million ($+ \le$ 110.9 million) before taxes.In addition to the change in the fair value of biological assets, the value change of total forest assets was effected by the change in the value of bare land, amounting to $+ \le$ 57.1 million ($+ \le$ 211.4 million), which was recorded into the equity revaluation reserve through other comprehensive income.
+Operating profit at fair value was $\in$ 189.9 million ( $\in$ 442.9) and net profit for the financial year was $\in$ 132.5 million ( $\in$ 340.6).
+The fair value of forest assets increased significantly more in the comparison period than in the current reporting period, which explains the decrease in operating profit.
+The change in the fair value of biological assets increased operating profit by $\in$ 35.2 million ( $\in$ +295.7), and the negative fair value change of financial instruments reduced profit by $\in$ 6.0 million ( $\in$ -5.5) before taxes.
+In addition to biological assets, the change in the value of forest assets was recorded for land through other comprehensive income in the equity revaluation reserve at $\in$ 12.1 million ( $\in$ -57.1 million).